aws-amplify/docs/cli/lambda-node-version-update.md

 - auth
 - interactions

-Before you make the following manual changes, thoroughly back up your project.
+Before you make the following manual changes, please make sure to back up your entire project.

 After you make the following manual changes, run `amplify push` to update the AWS Lambda functions in the cloud.